 The Pearl Islands are an archipelago in the Gulf of Mexico off the eastern coast of Panama.
 Made popular by the TV show Survivor, this chain of islands is a great place for whale-watching and fishing.
 Isla Contadora is one of the most developed of the islands in the area, with amazing beaches.

 Archipiélago de San Blas

 This archipelago has 300 islands, and only 50 of them are inhabited.
 That means you can find an empty island and spend the day doing whatever you want.
-Take in the picturesque scenery and escape from everything.
+Take in the picturesque scenery, escape from everything, and enjoy/perform free sex cam at the beach.
 Meet the indigenous peoples of this group of islands, the Kuna, and learn about their ancient culture.
 The people are what makes this chain unique from all the others.
 It’s a must-see when you visit Panama.

 When you’ve had enough hiking, sightseeing, fishing, and relaxing, head to Isla Colón.
 This is the spot for shopping, dining, and nightlife.
 One of the most populated and developed of the islands, it has it all.
 Get some souvenirs to take back home, have some local food, and drink some fruity, rum-filled drinks while you people-watch on the beach.

 A few miles off the coast in the southern part of the country is Isla Iguana.
 It’s part of the Isla Iguana Wildlife Refuge, and, as you might expect, it’s a great place for bird- and animal-watching.
 It’s one of the most-visited islands in the country.
 Here you’ll find good scuba diving, whale-watching, and snorkeling opportunities in the protected waters.